 Victory is Sweet: The Saadians

 Much of Portugal (including Lisbon) had been under Muslim rule during the 12th century, and now the Portuguese were ready for payback – literally.
 The tiny, rugged kingdom needed steady supplies of food for its people and gold to fortify its growing empire, but Morocco stood in the way.
 No nation could wrest overland Saharan trade routes from the savvy Berber warriors who’d controlled key oases and mountain passes for centuries.
 Instead, the Portuguese went with tactics where they had clear technical advantages: naval warfare and advanced firearms.
-By systematically capturing Moroccan ports along the Mediterranean and Atlantic coasts, Portuguese gunships bypassed Berber middlemen inland and headed directly to West Africa for gold and slaves.
+By systematically capturing Moroccan ports along the Mediterranean and Atlantic coasts, Portuguese gunships bypassed Berber middlemen inland and headed directly to West Africa to enslave people and mine for gold.

 Once trade in the Sahara began to dry up, something had to be done.
 Entire inland communities were decimated, and formerly flush Marrakesh was wracked with famine.
 The Beni Saad Berbers – now known to history as the Saadians – from the Draa Valley took up the fight against the Portuguese.
 With successive wins against European, Berber and Ottoman rivals, the Saadians were able to reinstate inland trade.
-Soon the Saadians were in control of such sought-after commodities as gold, slaves, ivory, ostrich feathers and the must-have luxury for trendy European royals: sugar.
+Soon the Saadians were in control of the trafficking of enslaved people as well as such sought-after commodities as gold, ivory, ostrich feathers and the must-have luxury for trendy European royals: sugar.

 The Rise of Mellahs

 Under the Saadians, Jewish communities also took up crucial roles as dealers of the hottest Moroccan commodities of the time: salt and sugar.
 When European Jewish communities faced the Inquisition, forced conversions and summary executions, the comparatively tolerant Saadian dynasty provided Jewish communities with some security, setting aside a section of Marrakesh next to the royal kasbah as a Jewish quarter, or mellah – a name derived from the Arabic word for salt.
-This protection was repaid many times over in taxes levied on Jewish and Christian businesses, and the royally flush Saadians clearly got the sweet end of the deal.
+In return for this protection the Saadians levied heavy taxes on Jewish and Christian businesses, and the royally flush Saadians clearly got the sweet end of the deal.
 Yet several Jewish Moroccans rose to prominence as royal advisers, and in the Saadian Tombs of Marrakesh, trusted Jewish confidantes are buried closer to kings than royal wives.

 By day, Jewish merchants traded alongside Christian and Muslim merchants, and were entrusted with precious salt, sugar and gold brought across the Sahara; by night they were under official guard in their quarters.
 Once the Jewish quarters of Fez and Marrakesh became overcrowded with European arrivals, other notable districts were founded in Essaouira, Safi, Rabat and Meknes, and the traditions of skilled handicrafts that flourished there continue to this day.
 The influence of the mellahs spread throughout Morocco, especially in tangy dishes with the signature salted, pickled ingredients of Moroccan Jewish cuisine.